GuanceCloud/datakit/internal/export/doc/en/inputs/oracle.md

 - Deploy dependency package

-If you are using Datakit direct collection, you may skip this step.
+If you are using DataKit direct collection, you may skip this step.

 Select the appropriate installation package based on the operating system and Oracle version, refer to [here](https://oracle.github.io/odpi/doc/installation.html){:target="_blank"}.
 For example：